nikita-volkov/acc/README.md

 sequence          27.15 μs
 ```

-_No List here because it will blow up the memory._
+_No list here because it will blow up the memory._

 ### Construction from a list of 1000 elements